Communications Beyond the Classroom

 Though the capstone course is required for the Communications major, E-town Communications students have a unique capstone experience even compared to other majors on campus.
 The capstone provides an integration of course work, knowledge, skills and experiential learning to enable you to demonstrate what you’ve spent four years learning.
 You’ll gain real-world experience while working with a local community partner to provide a valuable service that will be put to practical use.
 This capstone project shows our commitment to giving back to the community that goes hand in hand with our motto Educate for Service.

 Research is not just for the science fields!
 Communications provides ample research opportunities for you to grow and explore sub-fields of study.
-Between Scholarship, Creative Arts and Research Projects (SCARP) a 3-10 week on campus summer research program, on-campus Think Tanks, and Scholarship and Creative Arts Day (SCAD) every semester, our students find ways to integrate research into their schedules.
+Between Scholarship, Creative Arts and Research Projects (SCARP) a 3-10 week on campus summer research program, on-campus Think Tanks, and Scholarship and Creative Arts Day (SCAD), our students find ways to integrate research into their schedules.
 Whether you spend your time researching the application of communication theories, or developing a research project around student media involvement, there are opportunities everywhere for Communications students to participate in research.

 In an increasingly global world, studying abroad is a must for gaining practical skills and distinguishing yourself at interviews.
 Only 3% of students in the nation study abroad, compared to around 80% of E-town Communications students that study abroad at some point during their four years.

 Our major has the flexibility to allow you to study abroad anywhere, at virtually any time, during your college career.
 Nearly every country that we have partner programs with has courses in the communications field, so whether you want to explore unique academic areas, or broaden your understanding in communication, there are courses that fit your interests!

 Our Communications students study abroad at nearly twice the rate as the rest of E-town students, which are already some of the best-traveled students in the country.